 - community service organisations

+Centres operate statewide but do not replace existing structures or responsibilities.
 Centres will ensure that children and young people in out-of-home care have access to all they are entitled to, including:

 Disability Support Services - Schools have a responsibility to consult with students and/or families and carers to identify, remove and overcome any barriers to participation.

 Enrolment, suspension and expulsion